 1. Your Breasts Are Swollen Or Tender

 If you notice that your breasts are swollen or sore, it could be a sign of high estrogen levels.
-Your breasts are very sensitive to hormone changes.
+In fact, your breasts are very sensitive to hormone changes.
+So in general, you would notice this change with your monthly cycle.

 2. You’re Gaining Weight